Best gaming headsets in 2025: I'd bet my ears on these headphones

 Sometimes you want something a little more discreet than the giant over-ear cans on this list.
 This is particularly important for those of you who like to game while out and about, perhaps on a Steam Deck.
 In which case, the best wireless earbuds for gaming might work a treat, and we reckon the SteelSeries Arctis GameBuds are the best premium bang for your buck.

 The main draw to these in-ear mini-cans is that they're incredibly easy to use.
 Once they're paired, just take them out of their magnetic charging case and plonk them in your ears—no constant faffing with Bluetooth pairing.
-They work over 2.4 GHz wireless, too, for connecting to your gaming laptop or gaming PC, delivering a lower latency connection than Bluetooth which is what you want for gaming, right?
+They work over 2.4 GHz wireless, too, for connecting to your gaming laptop or gaming PC, delivering a lower latency connection than Bluetooth, which is vitally important for gaming.

-Importantly, these things sound phenomenal, often stacking up to some headphones-level audio quality.
-You, of course, lose a little here due to their size and shape, meaning you don't quite get that immersion factor of all-encompassing bass but, for earbuds, these perform excellently.
-Even the mic, something that is often pretty poor in earbuds, is of servicable quality too.
+Importantly, the SteelSeries buds sound phenomenal, often stacking up to some headphone-level audio quality.
+You lose a little here due to their size and shape, meaning you don't quite get that immersion factor of all-encompassing bass, but for earbuds, these perform excellently.
+Even the mic, something that is often pretty poor in earbuds, is of serviceable quality too.

-You fancy taking your games on the go with the Steam Deck?
+Do you fancy taking your games on the go with the Steam Deck?
 Go for it.
-You want to hook them up to your PC?
+Do you want to hook them up to your PC?
 Be my guest.
-You going for a run?
+Are you going for a run?
 These are the perfect companions.

 Read our full SteelSeries Arctis GameBuds review.